The-Portal-Bot/Documentation/docs/ranking.md

 ## Description

 Portal's leveling system tracks messages sent and minutes spent in server's voice channels.<br />
-Different actions ammount to different points that give you levels which then give you roles.
+Different actions amount to different points that give you levels which then give you roles.

 ### Ranking Speed